In Conversation with Rising Country Music Star, Twinnie

 executive produced the track, co-wrote the song and I also filmed it in York where my uncle is being cared for in the nursing home.

 I met the artist, Rob Bradley, at a night for new and up-and-coming artists put on by Pixie Lott.
 We were both performing.
 Rob is a Rapper, a kind of poet and I was inspired by his writing and the way he uses lyrics.
 I am inspired by a lot of rappers anyway, the cadences they use, they tell stories in a way you haven’t heard before…Its always very poignant and very truthful… And I remember thinking, 'I have to work with that guy'.
 This all happened around the time my uncle was being diagnosed.

 Why did you choose the jewellery for your edit?

-Because, in short, they just felt like me.
-Pieces I would probably buy if I had seen in a shop.
+Because, in short, it just felt like me.
+A pieces I would probably buy if I had seen it in a shop.